Is it Normal to Have Pimples on Your Breasts?

 Choose Non-Comedogenic Products

-Use lotions, sunscreens, and creams labelled “non-comedogenic” to reduce the chance of clogged pores.
+Use lotions, sunscreens and creams labelled “non-comedogenic” to reduce the chances of clogged pores.

 Reduce Stress